Croatia on a map

 • Inform Accommodation: If staying in a hotel or guesthouse, inform them of your dietary needs in advance.

-Day 1: Dubrovnik
+Day 1: Gluten Free Dubrovnik

 Gluten Free Restaurants: There are plenty of restaurants offering GF options in Dubrovnik’s old town.